e-mail: bok@dhit.pl

 • They possess very high magnetic induction on the surface of the magnet,

-• Significant importance in advanced technologically fields – are utilized in computer drives, electric motors, medical devices and very advanced devices.
+• Key role in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: